Homecoming to Happiness

 Homecoming to Happiness (Heimkehr ins Glück) is a 1933 German comedy film directed by Carl Boese and starring Luise Ullrich, Paul Hörbiger and Heinz Rühmann.
 It was shot at the EFA Studios in Berlin's Halensee area.
 The film's sets were designed by the art director Franz Schroedter.
-Alessandro Blasetti directed an Italian remake L'impiegata di papà in 1934.
+Alessandro Blasetti directed the Italian remake L'impiegata di papà in 1934.

 Synopsis

 While motoring in the countryside, a wealthy shoe tycoon suffers a case of mistaken identity that leads to an unemployed actor being taken for him.
 The tycoon meanwhile meets and falls in love with a beautiful young woman.